 Limited Liability Partnership

-Companies incorporated under the Limited Liability Partnership Act are hybrid entities that provide to its members the flexibility of a partnership arrangement and limit liability to the capital contributed by each member.
+Partnerships incorporated under the Limited Liability Partnership Act are hybrid entities that provide to its members the flexibility of a partnership arrangement and limit liability to the capital contributed by each member.

 An LLP requires minimal corporate formation requirements and a fast registration procedure.
 There are no company structure requirements for the management of an LLP, nor are there provisions for company meetings, directors, secretary, or capital.

 UK LLPs are fiscal transparent entities, all profit received by the LLP is considered to be transferred to its members and taxed at the personal level.
 Members pay personal income taxes on LLP profits proportionally to their share of participation in the LLP company, whether distributed or not.

 An LLP must be set up by a minimum of two members, and although they are tax neutral entities, there are certain compliance requirements, including submitting annually financial statements to the UK Companies House and Partnership Tax return to the HMRC (Her Majesty Revenue & Customs).

 All in all, a UK LLP is a flexible structure that benefits from being incorporated in a reputable jurisdiction and international financial and trade center.
 UK LLPs are vehicles commonly used to provide international professional services, conduct international trading, e-commerce, Amazon FBA and as a payment processing subsidiary.